vertexcat/vertexcat.github.io/3D/_posts/2015-09-14-some-things-my-cats.md

 - some-things-my-cats-3.png
 description: Self-published zine cataloging all of the stuff my cats have put in their mouths.
 ---
 My cats think everything is food.
-Here is a zine documenting that.
+I started keeping a list of items destroyed and dollar values and it's gotten pretty long, so I decided to illustrate it!

-Color, 3.5 x 5 in.
+14 pages, color, 3.5 x 5 in.